guaguanco127/br.freeze/MaxMSP Abstraction/README.md

 Currently works in any sample rate or bit depth.

 Only works as an abstraction or a device.
 External objects and RNBO not available yet.
-An extremely important file is included in each folder called "solofreeze.pfft" do not move or delete this file until you follow all instructions for installation.
+An extremely important file is included in each folder called "br.solofreeze.pfft" do not move or delete this file until you follow all instructions for installation.

 **Freeze:** On/Off, Bypass or Freeze.
 **Retrigger:** When the freeze is on, this will freeze the current stereo signal.